Skip to main content

 Will the text in my PDF still be selectable after converting to images?

 No. Once a PDF page is rendered to an image, the text becomes part of the image and is no longer selectable, searchable, or copyable.
-If you need to preserve selectable text, you should keep the original PDF or use an OCR tool after conversion.
-This tool is designed for situations where you need images — for example, embedding pages in presentations, sharing on social media, or importing into design software.
+If you need to preserve selectable text, keep the original PDF or run the exported images through an OCR tool after conversion to make the text detectable again.
+The Best Answer Hub PDF to Images converter is designed for situations where you need images: embedding pages in presentations, sharing on social media, importing into design software, or posting a certificate online.

 How does this compare to Smallpdf and iLovePDF?

 Smallpdf limits free users to two tasks per day and uploads your file to their servers. iLovePDF caps free web uploads and also processes files server-side.
 Both require an internet connection and create privacy exposure for sensitive documents.
-Best Answer Hub's PDF to Images converter is unlimited, requires no signup, processes everything locally in your browser, and offers granular control over DPI, format, and quality that most free competitors lack.
-The trade-off is that we do not offer built-in OCR.
+The Best Answer Hub PDF to Images converter is unlimited, requires no signup, processes everything locally in your browser, and offers granular control over DPI, format, and quality that most free competitors lack.
+The trade-off is that built-in OCR (making converted text selectable again) is not currently available.

 Which browsers are supported?

-All modern browsers are supported including Chrome 90+, Firefox 88+, Safari 14+, Edge 90+, and Opera 76+.
-The tool uses standard Web APIs like the File API, Canvas API, TypedArrays, and Blob.
+All modern browsers are supported: Chrome 90+, Firefox 88+, Safari 14+, Edge 90+, and Opera 76+.
+The tool uses standard Web APIs: File API, Canvas API, TypedArrays, and Blob.
 Internet Explorer is not supported.
-For best performance with large PDFs or high-DPI exports, we recommend Chrome or Edge on desktop.
+For the best performance when converting large PDFs or exporting at 3x–4x scale, Chrome or Edge on desktop offer the fastest rendering speeds and highest memory limits.

 Explore more PDF tools

-Also try PDF Compressor, PDF Merger, PDF Splitter, PDF Rotator, and Images to PDF — all free, no signup.
+Also try PDF Compressor, PDF Merger, PDF Splitter, PDF Rotator, Images to PDF, and PDF to Word.
+All free, no signup.